 - Puppy Vaccines: Complete Puppy Vaccine Guidelines

-When your puppy reaches at least 65% of his height, his growth rate will decline, and it will be hard for you to tell if he grows any larger.
-Another important thing to have in mind, advises the Crazy Pet Guy, is that the growth of your puppy depends on his diet, and not every puppy has the same nutrition needs.
+When your puppy reaches at least 65% of its height, its growth rate will decline, and it will be hard for you to tell if it is growing any larger.
+Another important thing to keep in mind, advises the Crazy Pet Guy, is that the growth of your puppy depends on its diet, and not every puppy has the same nutrition needs.

 Neutering can affect the size of your puppy as he reaches adulthood.
 This happens because sex hormones regulate their growth.
 A neutered dog can grow a little bit larger than others specimens of his own breed.
 They can also be prone to pack more weight.